Bart-Breekveldt/Greenspace_accessibility/README.md

 # Greenspace_accessibility
 Greenspace_accessibility in global cities

+The RANKING excel file is expanded with the rankings and score per threshold which lead to the overall ranking and score.
+In the new sheet 'Ranks' this threshold difference is nicely summarized.

 Added is an Excel file called 'RANKING' which ranks the cities scores according to the populations access to urban greenspace.
 High score gets 1 point, medium 0.5 and low 0.25.
 They are assessed on a 100 point scale which is the max score that can be achieved.
 The scores are taken over the gravity ** (1/3) score, as this is the distribution from the 'Beijing' paper (I will reference properly in thesis itself) and the three thresholds are averaged.
 Area-circumference increased difference adjustment doesn't play a role, since the adjustment is done according to the threshold size, averaging gives you the same percentages.
 High threshold is larger than threshold size, Medium is larger than half the threshold size and low is below this.
 No is no park acccess.
 In the end the scores from the WorldPoP-ParksOSM and CPoPGrid-Custom Greenspace are averaged.
 This gives us the following ranks

 1. Tel Aviv